Santorum blasts Romney on healthcare ahead of Ohio vote

 "Do you find freedom?
 Do the people who live in those communities feel safe going out at night?" he asked.

-Santorum conducted three public campaign events in southern and western Ohio on Saturday.
+Santorum had three public campaign events planned in southern and western Ohio on Saturday.
 On Sunday he will visit Tennessee and Oklahoma, which also have primaries on Tuesday, before returning to Ohio for the run-up to Tuesday's voting.

 Santorum's campaign has been dominated in the last few weeks by his comments on politicized social issues like abortion and birth control, but he has focused in Ohio on familiarizing voters with his biography and laying out his plans to resurrect the struggling economy.